White Devils

 Charles W. Blackburne, Dr. Doty and friends in Old Market Street, Roseau, Dominica between 1897–1912

-Jean Rhys was born in 1890 in Roseau, Dominica.
-It was a port town on a small Caribbean island that had been fought over by France and England for centuries after they’d taken it from Spain.
+Jean Rhys was born as Ella Gwendoline Reece Williams in 1890 in Roseau, Dominica.
+It was a port town on a small Caribbean island that, after they’d taken it from Spain, France and England continued to fight over for centuries.
 Sugar was its biggest industry and export, and it was created on the backs of slaves brought from various countries in Africa.
-After slavery was abolished in 1833 the “white Creole planter class” lost power and wealth, and were often “disdained by angry Black people.”
+The Europeans and the Africans created a mixed-heritage society and abolished slavery in 1833 after which the “white Creole planter class” fought to hold onto their land, their wealth, their power, still clinging to their European ideals while being “disdained by Black people.”[3]

-In her Jean Rhys: Life and Work (1985), Carole Angier tells us: “She felt singled out from her brothers and sisters, for they were all dark and sturdy, while she was pale and thin and fair.”
-She always felt attacked and like she “would never fit in anywhere”[2] but claimed she “didn’t care.”
+Gwen’s mother had an aunt who was probably Black but they said she was Spanish.
+Blacks called the family “white n — -s”[4] which Jean said was worse than “black n — — s,” at least they were not mixed.
+In her brilliant biography, Jean Rhys: Life and Work (1985), Carole Angier tells us: “She felt singled out from her brothers and sisters, for they were all dark and sturdy, while she was pale and thin and fair.”
+She always felt attacked and like she “would never fit in anywhere.”[5]
+But claimed she “didn’t care.”
 Her gift as a writer was to get you to see the survivor in seemingly self-destructive women.

+William Potts Reece Williams, was a white doctor from Wales.
 He was the younger son of two whose father had cut him out of the family inheritance.
 His mother paid for his college so he could become a doctor and he then became a naval officer and sailed around the world.
-Soon after he arrived in Dominica he fell ill and Minna and her twin sister Brenda nursed him back to health, but it took a year, at the end of which he married the one he said was “the gentler of the two.”[5]
+Soon after he arrived in Dominica he fell ill.
+Minna and her twin sister Brenda nursed him back to health.
+It took a year.
+And then he married the one he said was “the gentler of the two.”[6]

+Jean remembered that Meta “also taught me to fear cockroaches hysterically.
+She said that when I was asleep at night they would fly in and bite my mouth and that bite would never heal.”
 Cockroaches were vampires.
 Blood sucking was what your nanny, your mother, your father, your lover, your guilt did to you.
 “It didn’t help that my mother, who tackled centipedes with great spirit, would go out of the room if a cockroach flew in and refuse to come back until it had been caught.”
 Your mother wouldn’t protect you.

 She thought her husband and Gwen were both wild, but Minna could only try and tame one of them.
 She used a whip to beat Gwen.
 Only Gwen, none of the other children.
 Her family thought she was indolent.
 They’d hear the ropes creaking on the hammock she lay in reading, and they’d call her to come inside the house.
 She delighted in ignoring them.
 She wrote later that she “felt very vividly the satisfaction of being wicked.
-The guilt that was half triumph.”[8]
-When your blood is sucked it hurts and it feels good, too.
+The guilt that was half triumph.”[9]
+When you get your blood sucked, it hurts and it feels good, too.

 Jean Rhys in Convent uniform with ?
 Pinterest

-I believe it actually happened.
 When she was fourteen her parents went away for the only time in her childhood.
 They went to England, and when they returned it was with renewed feeling for Dominica.
 But for Gwen her relationship with her mother changed dramatically.
 Something occurred that caused their relationship to be “over” as Angier describes it.
 Her mother stops the beatings!
+In Smile Please Rhys writes that when her parents returned, she stood up to her mother — but there is no evidence she ever did and there is plenty to the contrary.
+What if her mother discovered that striking her daughter was useless; that a child grows up no matter how you try and stop her.

 “I got up.
 I meant to say, ‘What are you doing?’
-But when I went up to him, instead of, ‘Don’t do that,’ I said, ‘Alright, if you like — anything you like, anyway you like.
-And I kissed his head.”
+But when I went up to him, instead of, ‘Don’t do that,’ I said, ‘Alright, if you like — anything you like, anyway you like.’
+And I kissed his head.
+‘Don’t,’ he said.
+‘It’s I who ought to kiss your hand, not you mine.’
+I felt miserable suddenly and utterly lost, ‘Why did I do that?’
+I thought.
+But as soon as we were out in the street I felt happy again, and calm and peaceful.”

 Jean Rhys c.1930s, the writing decade.
 She always looked ten or fifteen years younger than her age.
 University of Tulsa

 Ella was thirty-four and stranded.
 And this titan in the world of literature picks her up, makes her change her name (another refuge), and puts her first story in print alongside work by Ernest Hemingway, Gertrude Stein, James Joyce — Jean Rhys started at the top.
 She and Ford had an affair without being in love.
 He was convincing her she was a writer.
 She was trying to become one.
-The other writers made fun of her for sleeping with Ford, as Seymour writes:
+The other writers made fun of her for sleeping with Ford, as Seymour writes penetratingly:

 Ford Madox Ford and James Joyce, 1924

 But then, men have always been jealous of women and called them sluts.
-There just hasn’t been a writer so adroit at capturing her squeeze as Rhys did in this scene in Quartet when the character named Marya, based on her, meets the Heidlers, based on Ford and Bowen:
+There just hasn’t been a writer so adroit at capturing her squeeze as Rhys did in this scene in Quartet when the character named Marya, based on her, meets the Heidlers, based on Ford and Bowen.

-“A strong, dark woman, her body would be duskily solid like her face.
+“Heidler emerged, puffing slightly, and announced… ‘We’ll sit on the terrace and wait.’… The terrace was empty and cold, but without argument they all sat down and ordered coffee and liqueur brandies.
+Marya, who was beginning to shiver, drank her brandy and found herself staring eagerly and curiously at Mrs. Heidler.
+A strong, dark woman, her body would be duskily solid like her face.
 There was something of the earth about her, something of the peasant.
 Her mouth was large and thick lipped, but not insensitive, and she had an odd habit of wincing when Heidler spoke to her sharply.
 A tremor would screw up one side of her face so that for an instant she looked like a hurt animal.
+I bet the man is a bit of a brute sometimes, thought Marya.
+And as she thought it, she felt his hand lying heavily on her knee.”

 Jean Rhys, c.1940s